Complete Gospel Tract Titles

 Here are Paul's instructions to each group.

-"It is good for them if, like me, they remain unmarried.
-But if they cannot control themselves, they should marry, for it is better to marry than to burn [with lust]."
+"It is good for them to remain as I am [unmarried].
+But if they cannot control themselves, let them marry, for it is better to marry than to burn [with lust]."
 (1Cor.
 7:8-9)

 Here, God requires us to do some "rightly dividing the word of truth."
-For example, when the Devil attempted to persuade Jesus to leap from a pinnacle of the temple by quoting Psalm 91:11-12, what was Jesus' reply to this subtle temptation?
-"Jesus said unto him, It is written again, You shall not tempt the Lord your God" (Mt.
+For example, when Satan attempted to persuade Jesus to leap from a pinnacle of the temple by quoting Psalm 91:11-12, what was Jesus' reply to this subtle temptation?
+"Jesus said to him, It is also written, You shall not tempt the Lord your God" (Mt.
 4:5-7).
-One should always be mindful of what is "written again" on the same subject, thus allowing one Scripture to illuminate another.
+One should always be mindful of what is "also written" on the same subject, thus allowing one scripture to illuminate another.

-Paul taught that marriage is preferable to being overpowered by natural passions; however, it is "written again" that believers may marry "only in the Lord" (1Cor.
+Paul taught that marriage is preferable to being overpowered by natural passions; however, it is "also written" that believers may marry "only in the Lord" (1Cor.
 7:39).
 To suffer alone with God is better than to be joined to an unclean spirit.
 Paul was adamant on this point, as is every other true man of God.

-"A [believing] wife must not separate from her [believing] husband, but if she separates, she is to remain unmarried or be reconciled to her husband.
-And the husband is not to divorce his wife.
-A wife is bound [to her believing husband] as long as her husband is alive, but if her husband falls asleep, she is free to marry whom she will only in the Lord" (1Cor.
-7:10-11, 39).
+"A [believing] wife is not to separate from her [believing] husband, (but if she separates, she is to remain unmarried or be reconciled to her husband) and the husband is not to leave his wife.
+A wife is bound by law to her [believing] husband as long as her husband is alive, but if her husband passes away, she is free to marry whom she will – only in the Lord" (1Cor.
+7:10-11,39).

-In spite of the fact that the separation of married believers is discouraged, it is permitted in God's family, within certain guidelines.
-If believers do separate, they may later be reconciled and, so, re-establish their marriage, but divorced believers are forbidden to marry anyone else.
+The fact is that the separation of married believers is discouraged but it is permitted in God's family, within certain guidelines.
+If believers do separate, they may later be reconciled and, so, re-establish their marriage, but divorced believers are forbidden to marry anyone else, with certain exceptions.

-Of course, if a believer commits adultery, his or her spouse is free to marry someone else (Mt.
+If a believer commits adultery, his believing spouse is free to marry again (Mt.
 5:32; 19:9).
 The Greek word for "adultery" in those verses from Matthew denotes "every kind of unlawful sexual intercourse."
-(From that Greek comes the English word, "pornography".)
-No believer is required by the Lord to remain in a marriage in which he or she must submit to perverse behavior of any sort.
+(From that Greek word comes the English word, "pornography".)
+No believer is required by the Lord to remain in a marriage in which he or she must live with perverse behavior.
 Holiness is not contrary to common sense.
 If one is being abused, one is free to divorce and to remarry.
 Those who walk in the Spirit are never boxed in by evildoers.

-Now, since Paul dealt with "the unmarried and widows" in Group One, and with "believers who have believing spouses" in Group Two, we know to whom he was speaking when he wrote "to the rest", for there are only these remaining:
+Now, since Paul dealt with "the unmarried" in Group One, and with "believers who have believing spouses" in Group Two, we know to whom he was speaking when he wrote "to the rest", for there are only these remaining.

 Many can bear witness to the sorrow of believers who marry out of the divine order.
 Sometimes, God may demand a rebellious believer to repent of his disobedient marriage by divorcing the unbeliever.
 But if God does not demand that, then Paul's instructions apply.
 "Unequally yoked" marriages can also come about when two unbelievers are married and then one of them is converted.
 However, regardless of how a believer comes to be in such a marriage, God's will is clear.
 Jesus gave no instructions concerning such marriages, but Paul wrote: